zidsi/classla/README.md

 ### Getting started

-To run the CLASSLA pipeline for the first time on processing standard Slovene, follow these steps:
+To run the CLASSLA pipeline for the first time on processing standard Slovenian, follow these steps:

 ```
 >>> import classla
->>> classla.download('sl')                            # download standard models for Slovene, use hr for Croatian, sr for Serbian, bg for Bulgarian, mk for Macedonian
+>>> classla.download('sl')                            # download standard models for Slovenian, use hr for Croatian, sr for Serbian, bg for Bulgarian, mk for Macedonian
->>> nlp = classla.Pipeline('sl')                      # initialize the default Slovene pipeline, use hr for Croatian, sr for Serbian, bg for Bulgarian, mk for Macedonian
+>>> nlp = classla.Pipeline('sl')                      # initialize the default Slovenian pipeline, use hr for Croatian, sr for Serbian, bg for Bulgarian, mk for Macedonian
 >>> doc = nlp("France Prešeren je rojen v Vrbi.")     # run the pipeline
 >>> print(doc.to_conll())                             # print the output in CoNLL-U format
 # newpar id = 1